windows7lake/flutter_video_caching/README.md

-flutter_video_cache is a Flutter plugin for caching video.
+flutter_video_caching is a Flutter plugin for caching video.

 ## Features
 * support m3u8, mp4.